nhmvienna/Workshop_VI_Museomics/README.md

 # Museomics Workshop 2025: Bioinformatics Pipeline

-This document describes the bioinformatics workflow for processing and analyzing sequencing data from the Museomics Workshop 2025.
+This document describes the bioinformatics workflow for processing and analyzing sequencing data for the Museomics Workshop 2025.

 ---